 The County does not have adopted limits for determining significance of vibration impacts on structures or persons.
-Caltrans and the Federal Transit Authority (FTA) have developed two of the decisive works in the assessment of vibrations from transportation and construction sources (Caltrans 2013; FTA 2006).
+Caltrans and the Federal Transit Administration uthority (FTA)-have developed two of the decisive works in the assessment of vibrations from transportation and construction sources (Caltrans 2013; Federal Transit AdministrationFTA 2006).
 The Caltrans vibration limits are reflective of standard practice for analyzing vibration impacts on structures from continuous and intermittent sources.